The views expressed by the host on this program make more sense than anything.

 If Americans believe it, they've got to be told that they've been lied to.

-I mean, I just but no, I don't mean people asking what I think.
+It doesn't matter the names, I mean I just no, I don't mean people asking what I think i'm taught, people who are telling me what I should say.

-Rush, she's even worse.
+Rush is even worse.

 There's gonna be stuff come out that you don't even know.

-Stay away from this.
+Stay away from this, I would I.

-I would this is horrible.
+This is horrible.

 So I got curious.

-And I said, Well, who doesn't have baggage?
+And I said, well, who doesn't have baggage?

 What have you run?